hbai98/SCM/README.md

 ```
 lib/models/graphFusion.py
 ```
-which will be imported at haotian/SCM/lib/models/deit.py
+which is imported at haotian/SCM/lib/models/deit.py

 ### Citation
 Please consider citing our article.